Remnant of Paradise Continued by ~@~

 Tony Brown, Earth News Service

-Pat Harrington, New Games Foundation
+Pat Farrington, New Games Foundation

 Wavy Gravy, Merry Prankster, Initiator of the Nobody for President Campaign